nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 Headings and subheadings
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Headings and subheadings should describe the purpose of the section.
+Headings and subheadings describe the purpose of the section.

 Begin with a descriptive verb or begin with `How to ...`